Please walk or cycle whenever you can, particularly for short journeys, to reduce pressure on public transport.

 - can fold it up to save space

 If you cycle to the station, please use the cycle storage at or near our stations where available.
-You can find out more about cycle parking facilities at our railway stations here.
+Find out more about cycle parking facilities at our railway stations.

 Walk or cycle for short journeys